albar965/littlenavmap-manual/en/MENUS.md

 #### ![Save Flight Plan as](../images/icons/filesaveas.png "Save Flight Plan as") Save Flight Plan as {#save-flight-plan-as}

-Saves the flight plan to a FSX/P3D PLN file (XML format).
+Saves the flight plan to a FSX/P3D PLN file \(XML format\).

-_Little Navmap_ will allow flight plans to be created that while useful as a flight plan snippet they are unusable by the flight simulator.
+_Little Navmap_ will allow flight plans to be created that may be useful as a flight plan snippet but are unusable by the flight simulator.
 This occurs if a flight plan does not have a departure or destination airport and a warning dialog will be shown when saving the flight plan.

 A warning dialog will also be shown if the departure airport has parking positions but none is assigned in the flight plan.